Lin Yueh-ping

 Lin Yueh-ping (林岳平 (林岳平, Lin2 Yüeh4 Ping2, Lín Yuèpíng); born 28 January 1982 in Kaohsiung, Taiwan) is a Taiwanese baseball manager and former pitcher for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).

 Lin is among the fastest Taiwanese pitchers of the CPBL.
 He consistently throws around 145 km/h (90 mph), and when needed can reach back for more and has been clocked as fast as 154 km/h (96 mph).
 He features a slider as his out pitch.

-At the end of 2006 season, he was diagnosed with a heart condition, and underwent surgery in May 2007.
-Afterward, he recovered quickly and was able to do limited pitching in late season.
+At the end of the 2006 season, he was diagnosed with aortic regurgitation and underwent surgical aortic valve replacement in May 2007.
+He made a full recovery and was able to continue his career with the Lions until retiring in the 2017 season.

 Family

 He married footballer Chen Hui-shan in April 2009.